 - Keep your fears in check.
 Having a child feels as if your heart is walking around outside your body—all you want to do is keep it safe.
 Instead of expressing your fears to your child, give things a positive spin.
 “Wow, those are a lot of heavy plates you are holding!” builds your child’s confidence.
 If your child needs help, provide specific suggestions.
 “Hold the plates with both hands” may be enough.
 If you find yourself providing too much anxiety-filled feedback, you may be overdoing it.

 - Think about the realistic worst-case scenario.
 Fear keeps us safe.
 That’s why fear makes us think about the worst that could happen.
-But how hurt can your child really get if he or she runs too fast or swings too high?
-How sick can he or she become from playing with someone who has the sniffles?
-Give your child room to learn his or her own limits.
+But how hurt can your child really get if they run too fast or swings too high?
+How sick can they become from playing with someone who has the sniffles?
+Give your child room to learn their own limits.
 The child may need to fall once or twice to find out.

 - Allow your child to experience upset feelings.
 Although you want to raise the happiest kid, your child will experience disappointment, frustration, and grief.
 When you experience these feelings, you don’t usually want someone to just fix it.
 It helps much more to be listened to and feel “felt.”
-Let your child tell you about his or her feelings.
+Let your child tell you about their feelings.
 Connect with the child without immediate suggestions or solutions.
-For your child, it is more important to know that you are available than it is to know that you will fix it all.
+For your child, it is often more important to know you are available than it is to know you will fix all of their problems.
 And, learning to remain calm when things aren’t going well builds the child’s stress tolerance.

 Above all, remember that your child will benefit from learning to figure things out.
-He or she will be more careful holding an ice cream cone after dropping it once.
-And if it’s his or her emotional well-being that you are looking out for, keep in mind that the way in which your child is able to overcome difficulties is what will make him or her feel successful and empowered.
+A child will be more careful holding an ice cream cone after dropping it once.
+And if it’s their emotional well-being you are looking out for, keep in mind that the way in which your child is able to overcome difficulties is what will make them feel successful and empowered.
 Our children are often stronger, wiser, and more responsible than we think.

 © Copyright 2014 GoodTherapy.org.
 All rights reserved.
 Permission to publish granted by Mark Loewen, LPC, therapist in Richmond, Virginia